Mirza Sahiban: Synopsis

 Both Mirza and Sahiban ran away to marry against Sahiban's parents' wishes.
-While eloping Mirza stopped under a jand tree, where he rested for a while and fell asleep.
+While eloping, Mirza stopped under a jand tree, where he rested for a while and fell asleep.
 Sahiban did not want to begin her new life through her brothers' bloodshed.
-She decided to break all the arrows of Mirza thinking she will beg her brothers for their acceptance so that nobody would get hurt.
+She decided to break all the arrows of Mirza, thinking she will beg her brothers for their acceptance so that nobody would get hurt.
 As Sahiban's brothers were approaching, Mirza woke up to discover that his arrows were broken, and was killed by Sahiban's brothers.
 Sahiban could not bear this loss and chose to end her own life by stabbing herself with an arrow.

 Adaptations

-There have been various film adaptations of the folk tale:
+There have been various adaptations of the folk tale: